keu/docs/learn/airflow-sagemaker.md

 :::note

 As mentioned in Step 1, there are multiple ways of connecting Airflow to AWS resources.
-If you are using a method other than the one described in this tutorial, such as having your Airflow environment assume an IAM role, you will need to update your connection accordingly.
+If you are using a method other than the one described in this tutorial, such as having your Airflow environment assume an IAM role, you may need to update your connection accordingly.

 :::

 ## Step 5: Create your DAG

-In your Astro project, create a new file called `sagemaker-pipeline.py` in your `dags` folder.
+In your Astro project `dags/` folder, create a new file called `sagemaker-pipeline.py`.
 Paste the following code into the file:

 ```python
 from airflow import DAG